SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.00c.txt

  - Ex now have no collision for first 30 frames after spawning
  - Ex now disappear when bombed and after player death
  - Ex can now be grazed
+ - Ex kill reward is restored
  - Skill/Ex attack now require more meter to use

 Hisami:
- - Overall shot damage has been increased //
+ - Overall shot damage has been increased
  - Vines are now slower and spawn rate has been adjusted
  - Unused animation has been added for spell card